Top tips: Creating your Ideas and Pioneers video application

 - The majority of the video should be the lead applicant speaking to the camera.
 For these sections, it is best to film indoors to provide the best quality of sound and check for background noise.

-- If your application comes from a team or organisation, the video should nonetheless mainly feature the lead contact (e.g. for two of the permitted three minutes).
+- If your application comes from a team or organisation, the video should nonetheless mainly feature the lead contact (e.g. for one of the permitted two minutes).
 Other team members can appear or speak if it will make the video more informative, but make sure that you explain who everybody is.

 - You may choose to show some of your work if it is relevant to the idea you are presenting to us, or an example of your idea, if this will make the video more informative.
 Please don’t use any fancy editing or soundtracks and focus on what will make your pitch stronger and convincing.